Li Ying (footballer, born 1973)

 Li Ying (李影 (李影, Lǐ Yǐng); born 21 October 1973) is a Chinese former footballer who played as a midfielder for the China women's national team.

 Career

 Li was included in China's squad for the 1995 FIFA Women's World Cup in Sweden.
-The team managed to reach the semi-finals, where they lost the Germany.
+The team managed to reach the semi-finals, where they lost to Germany.
 The team subsequently finished fourth after losing in the third place play-off against the United States.